jackdeadman/blog/README.md

-Blog
+Blog (Incomplete)
 ====

-Simple procedural blog for college course work.
-Allows users to login and create posts in the blogs provided.
-Admin accounts are able to create new blogs, edit and delete blogs and posts.
+Simple procedural blog for college course work with user and admin privileges.
+Users have the ability to post in currently available blogs and edit their own posts.
+Admin users have the ability to edit all posts as well as adding entirely new blogs.